jsa4000/Getting-Started-Microservices/devops/istio/README.md

   virtualservice.networking.istio.io/ratings configured

   # Login with jason user and test the productpage error
+  # Check in the review section "Ratings service is currently unavailable"
   http://localhost/productpage  # Refresh several times

   # Login with another user and test the productpage, the web shows inmediately
   http://localhost/productpage  # Refresh several times